fpetrungaro/servisbot-frontend-challenge/README_fpetrungaro.md

 ## Introduction

-A getting started guide for this Server-Side ServisBOT app.
+A getting started guide for this Server-Side rendering ServisBOT app.

-Main Features:
+## Main Features
-* Server-side rendering: implemented server-side rendering for a more performant application
+* Server-side rendering: implemented server-side rendering for better performance
-* Leverage dynamic routing of NExt.js
+* Leverage dynamic routing of Next.js
 * 0 vulnerabilities for the NPM packages installed
 * Common API endpoint for Logs
 * Minimal set of dependencies in package.json